 The American Bottom is a landscape of interruptions and strange adjacencies – but also a living landscape, where sites of the familiar and the extraordinary continue to shape the social and spatial processes of the present.
-This project — a collaboration between Middle Landscape, The Institute of Marking and Measuring, The Center for Land Use Interpretation, and the Husbandmen design group — seeks to tell a political, spatial, social, and ecological history of The American Bottom by focusing on the cultural landscapes of this region.
+This project — a collaboration between Middle Landscape, The Institute of Marking and Measuring, The Center for Land Use Interpretation, Preservation Research Office, and the Husbandmen design group — seeks to tell a political, spatial, social, and ecological history of The American Bottom by focusing on the cultural landscapes of this region.

 One only needs to a run a finger down the length of the Mississippi to begin to uncover the complexity and variousness of this story.
 Alton was a flashpoint in the abolitionist movement (when the eastern banks of the river meant the difference between freedom and enslavement), the site of the final Lincoln-Douglas debate, and also the birthplace of both Miles Davis and James Earl Ray.
 A long red line on the ConAgra grain silos mark the height of the 1993 flood that submerged blocks of the city.